-Dean joined the Center for Career Development and the Educational Resource Center in August 2018.
-He oversees all Peer Engagement initiatives and the CCD-ERC Student Ambassador workforce in their efforts to increase student awareness of and engagement with both centers.
+Dean worked at the Center for Career Development and the Educational Resource Center from August 2018 through January 2022.
+He oversaw all Peer Engagement initiatives and the CCD-ERC Student Ambassador workforce in their efforts to increase student awareness of and engagement with both centers.
 He received his bachelor’s degree in Linguistics and his master’s degree in Educational Leadership & Policy Studies with a focus in Higher Education Administration from BU.
 Outside of work and classes, Dean loves to explore local coffee shops, indulge in Stephen King novels, visit family in Maine, build Spotify playlists, and take road trips to just about anywhere.

 Deb joined the Center for Career Development in March 2010 as an Assistant Director of Counseling & Programs.
 In her role, Deb counsels students, as well as facilitates workshops and programs on a number of topics from networking, resume and cover letter writing, interviewing, and more.
 She has a bachelor of arts in French and French literature from the University of Wisconsin and a master of science in human resource development from Northeastern University.
 She is fluent in French and loves practicing other languages as well, including German and Spanish.
 She enjoys baking for fun occasions and practicing yoga.
 She loves animals and has a black cat with a one-inch tail.

-Doug is an Assistant Director for Counseling & Programs and counsels students and alumni, as well as facilitates workshops and programs on a number of topics including networking, resume and cover letter writing, graduate school, and more.
+Doug is Director of the Career Development Office at BU's College of Engineering.
+He previously served as an Assistant Director for Counseling & Programs at the Center for Career Development where he counseled students and alumni, as well as facilitated workshops and programs on a number of topics including networking, resume and cover letter writing, graduate school, and more.
 He received his bachelor of arts in economics from Brown University, his master of arts in philosophy from Tufts University, and pursued doctoral studies in philosophy at Harvard University.
 Outside of work, Doug’s interests include sports, politics, and the arts.
 He also enjoys camping with his family and coaching youth soccer, baseball, and basketball.

 Eleanor is the Senior Associate Director at BU's Center for Career Development, focusing on the areas of operations, reporting, and communications.
 She received her bachelor of arts in religious literature and history from Smith College and her master of arts in religious studies from the University of Chicago.
 In her spare time, Eleanor can most often be found with her nose in a good book, making dinner with every pan in the kitchen, or visiting her family’s farm in Vermont.

-Esther joined the Center for Career Development in July 2018.
-In her role, Esther advises students on career education, facilitate workshop on a variety of career development topics such as resume writing, networking, interviewing and more.
+Esther was part of the Center for Career Development's Career Education team from July 2018 until January 2022.
+In her role, Esther advised students on career education, facilitated workshops on a variety of career development topics such as resume writing, networking, interviewing and more.
 Prior to coming to Boston University, she worked at various nonprofits and community colleges providing career services and teaching basic adult education classes.
 She holds a bachelor in political science with a minor in sociology and a master of arts in American Politics from Loyola University Chicago.
 Esther enjoys visiting her family and friends in her home city, Chicago.
 Her hobbies include, reading, DIY projects, dancing and cooking.